 Abstract Painter Morris Barazani

-We meet a Chicago artist who has been painting since the 1940s and is just now getting his due on Chicago Tonight at 7:00 pm.
+We revisit a story about a Chicago artist who has been painting since the 1940s and is just now getting his due.
 Michigan native, Morris Barazani, has been filling canvases for over 60 years.
 His abstract paintings utilize interplay between stiletto shapes and vibrant colors.
 Barazani studied at Stanford University following his tour in WWII.
 Afterwards, he studied at the Institute of Design from 1947-1948, aligning himself with the Chicago Bauhaus principles taught by Laszlo Moholy Nagy, who founded the New Bauhaus: Chicago School of Design in 1937.
-View a photo gallery of Barazani's paintings and learn more about the Institute of Design below.
+View a photo gallery of Barazani's paintings.

 Bauhaus was the first school of modern design in the world in 1920, originating in Germany by Walter Gropius.
 The school was created at a time of development in the industrial age when things once created by craftsmen like furniture, could now be mass produced by machinery.
 Out of this, a new breed of designer specialists was born.
 The Bauhaus school was created to train people to bring in a human dimension to technology.